ysndr/MSc-Thesis/chapter/evaluation.md

 > ◯ The feature did not work at all\
 > ◯ Little of my expectation was met\
-> ◯ Some expectations were mete, enough to keep using NLS for this feature\
+> ◯ Some expectations were met, enough to keep using NLS for this feature\
 > ◯ Most to all expectations were met
 > ◯ NLS surpassed the expectations
 > ◯ Other